-Nausea, Upset Stomach
+Nausea and Upset Stomach

-Nausea may occur during radiation treatment if a large amount of your small bowel, stomach, or liver is in the area that is radiated.
+You may have nausea during radiation treatment if a large part of your small bowel, stomach, or liver is in the area that is radiated.
 Your doctor may prescribe medicine for you to take 30 to 60 minutes before treatment each day to prevent nausea.
 Also, radiation combined with chemotherapy may cause nausea, vomiting, or even loss of appetite.